This infinity scarf crochet pattern is super simple to crochet and a great beginner-friendly crochet pattern to try!

 The Red Heart Yarn you’ll want to use for this infinity scarf!

-I used a couple different colors of Red Heart Soft to make this scarf which is an amazingly soft yarn!
+I used a couple of different colors of Red Heart Soft to make this scarf which is an amazingly soft yarn!
 So try it if you haven’t yet!
 You could use any worsted weight to make this scarf but I do highly recommend the Red Heart Soft for maximum coziness! 🙂

 (Click the yarn images below to check them out!)